 Indicators are continuously prepared and reported to monitor the performance of our different loan portfolios and in particular, the quality of the new loans.
-These indicators are a part of our risk control dashboard, which is prepared by the management control division on a monthly basis, and submitted to our risk management committee and our board of directors at least on a quarterly basis.
+These indicators are a part of our risk control dashboard, which is prepared on a monthly basis, and submitted to our risk management committee and our Board of Directors at least on a quarterly basis.
 In addition, a report of the main risk indicators is submitted to senior management on a monthly basis.
 Such report monitors changes in arrears and in bad debts and contains different breakdowns for the early detection of deviations from the forecasts.
 Additionally, a series of more specific reports on the quality of credit evaluation are prepared to allow specific divisions within our Bank to monitor both the origination volumes and the breakdown and quality in terms of channels, business, segments and other relevant variables.
-Specifically concerning credit assessment quality, reports are prepared in addition to the controls conducted by the audit department.

 Both portfolio maintenance, that primarily refers to the portfolio of credit cards, and arrears management are also regulated through our credit policies and the scoring models referred to above.

-In connection with the maintenance of the credit card portfolio, the policy mainly regulates the management of credit lines and the access to the products' attributes, for example, cash advances.
-As concerns delinquency management, the policies regulate the start of the different management stages -early, advanced and judicial arrears- and management means, that is, the regularization instruments (restructurings, principal decreases, etc.) and the actions to control risk or recovery (petitions to the courts for provisional remedies, prohibitions on card use, operational closure, etc.) available at each stage.
+In connection with non-performing loans, our policies at different stages -early, advanced and judicial arrears- manage the risk of non-performing loans, that is, the regularization instruments (restructurings, principal decreases, etc.) and the actions to control risk or recovery (petitions to the courts for provisional remedies, prohibitions on card use, operational closure, etc.) available at each stage.
 These processes are monitored by the division using the reports prepared by the different departments.

-To manage credit risk properly, i.e., the risk of unexpected losses, methodologies have been developed to periodically conduct stress testing, both comprehensive and individual and the calculation of economic capital.
-In calculating capital from an economic standpoint, which we conduct on a quarterly basis, we obtain a measure of the risk assumed that is consistent with the measure of the other types of risk and the historical volatility of the default rate, the exposure that loans normally have at the time of default, and losses in view of the default both in normal and in stress situations.
-Besides, in order to control this calculation, the economic charge is retrospectively estimated and compared to the accounting charge to detect potential inconsistencies.
+To manage credit risk, methodologies have been developed to periodically conduct stress testing, both comprehensive and individual and the calculation of economic capital.
+In calculating capital from an economic standpoint, we obtain a measure of the risk assumed that is consistent with the measure of the other types of risk and the historical volatility of the default rate, the exposure that loans normally have at the time of default, and losses in view of the default both in normal and in stress situations.
 Stress tests, in turn, allow us to estimate by application of predictive models, the impact on the statement of income of a significant deterioration in the level of activity and employment.
 These two instruments are useful as a criterion to establish the levels of risk appetite mentioned above and to establish contingency plans in the event of stress situations.